Pacific Movement of the Eastern World: Front organization for Ashima Takis

 Ashima Takis also posed as a physician and a faith healer.
 Cornish stated Takis claimed he was a doctor but he was not licensed to practice in the United States, although he apparently studied medicine at a university.
 Cornish also states that Ashima held himself out to be a faith healer to the Negro people and that many regarded themselves as cured of various ailments after Takis laid hands on them.

 When Japan invaded Manchuria in China, Takis fell out with the PMEW and his Chinese compatriot Liang.
 He eventually moved to New York, where he helped form the Ethiopian Pacific Movement.

 In December 1939, Takis returned to St Louis and the PMEW.
 He was welcomed back but insisted he be referred to by the pseudonym Mimo de Guzman.
 Takis joined in various attempts to prepare for a Japanese invasion by gathering a small arsenal.
 However, Takis fled after he was reported to the police for embezzling money from the PMEW.
 Ashima Takis was not taken into custody until two years later.

-After this fiasco, General Lee Butler became the new president of the PMEW.
-But, after the Attack on Pearl Harbor, he soon faced possible treason charges.
+In 1942, he was sentenced to three years in prison for forgery.